Abhishek-IITM2026/TDS-Project-1/README.md

           return company

   ### 3.FETCHING USER DATA :
   'fetch_users' function fetches users in a given city (default: Tokyo) with at least a specified follower count from the GitHub API.
 In fact it fetches the users page by page until there are no more results, pausing for a second after every page to avoid rate limits.
 For each of the found users, the user's full details such as login, name, location, company, email, etc., are retrieved with an additional API request.
-The data is kept in a list of dictionaries called users, where the dictionary is for every user.
   #### Code :
       def fetch_users(city="Tokyo", min_followers=200):
           users = []